isomerpages/govtech-stp/_student-pass-holder-lane/overview.md

 			 		 	 <li style="font-size:16px;margin-top:0px; margin-bottom:0px; line-height:1.5;">New Zealand</li>
 					</ol>
 			 <p></p>
-<p style="font-size:16px; margin-top:15px; margin-bottom:0px; line-height:1.5;">Travellers who are unable to secure their desired period of entry in the SafeTravel application portal are advised to check for new entry periods the following week, or defer their travels until the situation has stabilised.</p>
+<p style="font-size:16px; margin-top:15px; margin-bottom:0px; line-height:1.5;">Travellers who are unable to secure their desired period of entry in the SafeTravel application portal are advised to check for new entry periods the following week, or defer their travels until the situation has stabilised.
+Fully vaccinated travellers who are entering Singapore from Brunei or Germany from 8 Sep 2021 onwards could consider visiting Singapore via the <a href="/vtl/requirements-and-process">Vaccinated Travel Lane (VTL).</a></p>
 	<p style="font-size:16px; margin-top:15px; margin-bottom:0px; line-height:1.5;">For <u><b>approved entry applications</b></u>, travellers must not visit or transit via any of the following countries/regions in the past 21 days before departing for Singapore, or they will be turned away:
 	</p><ol style="margin-top:0px; margin-bottom:0px; font-size:16px; list-style-type:disc;">
 				 <li style="font-size:16px;margin-top:0px; margin-bottom:0px; line-height:1.5;">Bangladesh</li>